STEPHENOSHATEYE/rock-paper-scissors/README.md

 This is a simple project given as an exercise from [The Odin Project's](www.theodinprojec.com) foundation JavaScript.

-It works by first prompting the user for rock, paper or scissors although the user have to type it manually.
-This can be easily done with a pop-up box for a smoother user experience but it was required by the scope of the exercise :).
+It works by first asking the user to click a rock, paper or scissors button to select their choice.
+This is very ideal for a smoother user experience but it was required by the scope of the exercise :).

-After getting the user's choice, a function is called to generate the computer choice from an array of rock, paper, scissors.
+For each click, a round is play through a function called by the event listener on the button element.

 Thirdly, the user's choice is compared to the computer's choice and the winner of the round is decided by: